 When people think of sexual violence, they often think of dark alleys late at night, but in fact fewer than 9% of rapes are committed by strangers - see our myths & facts page.

-In fact, sexual abuse can include any of the following things, and more:
+In fact, sexual abuse can include any of the following things, and more.

-Child abuse - sexual violence of a young person, this includes child sexual exploitation (CSE) and others forms of abuse see our page on children and young people.
+Sexual violence of a young person, this includes child sexual exploitation (CSE) and others forms of abuse see our page on children and young people.

-Female circumcision - also known as female genital cutting or female genital mutilation.
+Also known as female genital cutting or female genital mutilation.
 Forward UK estimate that 6,500 girls each year are at risk of pseudo-medical interventions which carry no medical purpose, can be deeply traumatic and carry a wide range of health risks.

-Forced marriage - this is an arranged marriage where one or both parties do not consent to being married.
+This is an arranged marriage where one or both parties do not consent to being married.
 The 'force' involved can be physical, financial, sexual or emotional.

-Online bullying - such as people sharing pictures of you without your consent, or unwanted sexual comments and messages.
+Such as people sharing pictures of you without your consent, or unwanted sexual comments and messages.

-Ritual abuse - organised and systematic abuse, often as part of indoctrination into a cult-like society.
+Organised and systematic abuse, often as part of indoctrination into a cult-like society.